Geo-Web-Project/docs/docs/006-community-and-governance/003-network-funds-allocation.md

 # Network Funds Allocation

-**Last Update: February 16th, 2024**
+**Last Update: February 17th, 2024**

 :::info
-Help shape the direction of the Geo Web and participate in governance on our [forum](https://forum.geoweb.network/).
+The Geo Web's pilot of Streaming Quadratic Funding is live from February 20 to April 20, 2024.
+Participate a [https://geoweb.land/governance](https://geoweb.land/governance)
 :::

 The Geo Web generates [network funds](../concepts/network-funds) from its [partial common ownership](../concepts/partial-common-ownership) land market.
 These funds are designated to be invested into public goods and the creation of positive-sum outcomes.&#x20;